kriete/AutomaticSocibQcRecheck/README.md

 However, this is meant to be a prototype to show the usage of bokeh and to highlight potential problems with the socib  netCDF data sources.

+See the images or the interactive HTML output for an example.

 Check also my other github repositories <a href="https://github.com/kriete/ScatterBokeh">ScatterBokeh</a>, <a href="https://github.com/kriete/bokehAutomaticYRangeUpdate">bokehAutomaticYRangeUpdate</a> and <a href="https://github.com/kriete/PlotBokehLatestMoorings">PlotBokehLatestMoorings</a> for additional inspiration.

 #Notes